Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/subscriber.md

 - Attach the `RosSubscriberExample` script to the `RosSubscriber` GameObject and drag the cube GameObject onto the `cube` parameter in the Inspector window.

 - From the Unity menu bar, open `Robotics/ROS Settings`, and set the `ROS IP Address` variable to your ROS IP.
+	- If using ROS2, also switch the protocol to ROS2.
 - Press play in the editor

 ### In ROS Terminal Window
 - After the scene has entered Play mode, run the following command: `rosrun robotics_demo color_publisher.py` to change the color of the cube GameObject in Unity to a random color

+- In ROS2, instead run `ros2 run robotics_demo color_publisher.py`.

 > Please reference [networking troubleshooting](network.md) doc if any errors are thrown.